MarcelineVQ/twow-raid-visuals/README.md

 The patches currently are based on twow `1.17.2` dbc's, simply change out the .dbc files in the `dbc/` folder to use other versions.
 The highlights are summarised below:

-- **AQ20:** Captain Tuubid visible marks the player targeted for Attack Command.
+- **AQ20:** Captain Tuubid visibly marks the player targeted for Attack Command.

 - **Molten Core:** Baron Geddon indicates the radius of his Inferno ability.
 Living Bomb has a rough indication of area of effect.